bjzt1016/pyweb/readme.md

 Installation

-Python2.7
+1.Python2.7
-Django1.8
+2.Django1.8
-Windows or Linux or Mac
+3.Windows or Linux or Mac

 ToDo
-add ajax
+1.add ajax
-add a description for hot key
+2.add a description for hot key
-solve coding problem of Chinese
+3.solve coding problem of Chinese

 License